Hurricane Darby (2004): Impact

 Upon reaching the Hawaiian Islands, the remnants of Darby contributed to heavy rainfall and high winds, prompting the issuance of flash flood watch.
 Along the eastern shores of Kauai, Oahu, Molokai, Maui, and the Island of Hawaii, the system generated 4 to 8 ft swells.
 The Honolulu Airport reported a daily record of 2.92 in of rainfall, breaking the previous record of 0.96 in set in 1948.
 Elsewhere, parts of Maui reported in excess of 8 in of precipitation, while 4.6 in fell on Oahu.
-The rainfall was beneficial in some areas, where dry conditions had persisted.
-Although crop damage from the storm system was limited, some farming operations were postponed and some coffee and nut trees were damaged.
-Along the eastern shores of several Hawaiian Islands, the storm system triggered surf of 4 to 8 ft.

 The heavy rainfall resulted in flash flooding throughout several areas.
-On Oahu, roads and some structures were flooded, and minor landslides were reported.
-On the island, telephone and electrical service were disrupted.
-At one location, a large boulder rolled down a hillside and struck a fire hydrant; firefighters were called to shut it off.
+On Oahu, telephone and electrical service were disrupted, and roads and structures were flooded.
+A large boulder rolled down a hillside and struck a fire hydrant.
 On Kauai, the Wailua River exceeded flood stage on August 4.
-Small stream and drainage ditch flooding was reported in the Kau District of Hawaii.
-Excessive runoff around Kailua-Kona resulted in extensive flooding that forced the closure of five schools, submerged several roads, and triggered rockslides.
-Due to high water, several roads, including part of the Piilani Highway on Maui, were temporarily shut down.
+On the island of Hawaii, floods closed five schools, submerged several roads, and triggered rockslides.
 A portion of the Kamehameha Highway was also closed after being submerged under waters of up to 1.5 ft deep.
-Despite the flooding, neither Darby nor its remnant moisture caused any casualties or severe property damage.
+Floodwaters closed several roads on Maui, including part of the Piilani Highway.
+The rainfall was beneficial in some areas, where dry conditions had persisted.
+Although crop damage from the storm system was limited, some farming operations were postponed and some coffee and nut trees were damaged.